COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 That is, old communism or socialism failed because of the inadequacy of economic planning which should have been its specialty.

-In addition, in a gigantic power without separation, the means for intra and inter-national struggles are not restrained.
-Above all, the expansion of arms including nuclear weapons was not restrained, and a lot of resources were poured into such expansion.
+In addition, in a gigantic power without separation, the means for intra- and inter-national struggles are not restrained.
+Above all, the expansion of arms including nuclear weapons is not restrained.
+In addition, the struggle for powers between bureaucrats leads to the expansion of arms.
+Not only the failure of economic planning but also the fact that a lot of resources are poured into arms expansion is one of the causes of the failure of old communism or socialism.

-[THE TOTALITARIANISM WHICH SHOW OFF THE PRETEXT OF THE EXISTENCE OF THE WHOLE OF HUMAN BEINGS OR LIVING THINGS]
+[A KIND OF TOTALITARIANISM WHICH SHOW OFF THE PRETEXT OF THE EXISTENCE OF THE WHOLE OF HUMAN BEINGS OR LIVING THINGS]

 [PREVENTING THE DEVIATION FROM SOCIAL RIGHTS]